 In Hasselbalch v.
 Hasselbalch, 2002 WL 188826 (Tex.
 App.-Houston [1st Dist.]
-2002, no pet.) (unpublished), Wife failed in an effort to recover for an allegedly wrongful restructuring of a corporation into a limited partnership.
+2002, no pet.) (unpublished), Wife failed in an effort to recover for an allegedly wrongful restructuring of a corporation into a limited partnership, based on fraud or constructive fraud.